-When my great grandmother died when I was four, I wasn’t allowed to attend the funeral.
+When my great-grandmother died when I was four, I wasn’t allowed to attend the funeral.
 But here, I saw children around that age and even younger with their parents that came to watch the burning.

 The best advice I can give you before you enter the ghats is to keep an open mind.

 Accept that this isn’t your country and it’s part of Hindu culture here.
-People that practice the Hindu faith come to Varanasi to die or after they die to gain salvation for their sins and to enter Nirvana.
+People who practice the Hindu faith come to Varanasi to die or after they die to gain salvation for their sins and to enter Nirvana.

-So, if you keep it in mind that it’s a spiritual place and this is what they want this may bring some comfort.
+So, if you keep in mind that it’s a spiritual place and this is what they want this may bring some comfort.

 2. There are A LOT of hawkers